informatics-isi-edu/facebase-docs/docs/_docs/using/visualizations.md

 ## Histology/Annotations Viewer (2D images)

+Two dimensional images in the FaceBase repository are commonly histological (stains are used to show regions where a gene is expressed).
+Our pipeline accepts the raw image file from a microscope and converts it into an image may be viewed in a web browser page (Figure 2).

 ![Example of 2D image in default view]({{ "/assets/img/2d-default-img.png" | relative_url }})
 *Figure 2: Example of 2D image in default view (Scale at 100mm)*

-Two dimensional images in the FaceBase repository are commonly histological (stains are used to show regions where a gene is expressed).
-Our pipeline accepts the raw image file from a microscope and converts it into an image may be viewed in a web browser page (Figure 1).
-The viewer is like an online, digital microscope, allowing the user to zoom in for a deep view of the image (depending on the resolution of the image - the higher the resolution, the more deeply you can zoom in, see Figure 3).
+The viewer is like an online, digital microscope, allowing the user to zoom in for a deep view of the image (depending on the resolution of the image - the higher the resolution, the more deeply you can zoom in, see Figure 3 below).

 To download a screenshot of the current view that includes an accurate scale, click **Take a Screenshot**.
 This is ideal for use in publications and presentations.